-I eat three main meals a day, but also include snacks around 10:00am and 3:00pm.
-Basically, you want to eat a snack between breakfast and lunch then again between lunch and dinner.
+I eat three main meals a day and include snacks around 10:00 am and 3:00 pm.
+I eat a snack between breakfast and lunch, then again between lunch and dinner.
+This help me stay full and satisfied between meals.
 Some people like to have a snack after dinner.
-Personally, I don’t like to eat past 7:00pm, but do what works for you.
+I don’t like to eat past 7:00 pm, but do what works for you.

 - Purchase organic when you can.

-- Choose whole grain over white.
+- Choose whole-grain over white.